A Simple Task List for Adults

 The Elements I Used

-• A button input for Brita filter in /config/helpers to manage the dashboard buttons
+• A button input for Brita filter in /config/helpers to drive the dashboard button

-• A datetime input for Brita filter in /config/helpers to track the next due dates
+• A datetime input for Brita filter in /config/helpers to store the next due date

-• A script for the Brita filter in /config/script/dashboard to manage the tasks
+• A script for the Brita filter in /config/script/dashboard to handle the logic

 • A button on the dashboard to trigger it all